Helmut Maucher

 Helmut Oswald Maucher (9 December 1927 – 5 March 2018) was a German businessman.
-He served as the CEO of Nestlé from 1981 to 1997.
-He joined the company at a young age, completing an apprenticeship at the Nestlé SA factory in Eisenharz, Germany just after finishing high school.
-He served as honorary chairman of Nestlé SA, Vevey, Switzerland, having been elected to that position by the board after relinquishing its chairmanship in May 2000.
+He was the CEO of Nestlé from 1981 to 1997.
+He joined the company at a young age, completing an apprenticeship at the Nestlé factory in Eisenharz, Germany just after finishing high school.
+He was honorary chairman of Nestlé SA, Vevey, Switzerland, having been elected to that position by the board after relinquishing its chairmanship in May 2000.

 Early life

 Helmut Maucher was born on 9 December 1927 in Eisenharz (Allgäu), Germany.
 When he was 19, Nestlé AG bought the milk production company in Eisenharz for which he and his father worked.
-After finishing his A levels, he began a business apprenticeship for the same company.
+After finishing his A-levels, he began a business apprenticeship for the same company.
 He went on to work at Nestlé Frankfurt while studying business administration at Frankfurt University, and later graduated with a master's degree in business/commerce.

 Career

 Between 1964 and 1980 he occupied different management positions at Nestlé Frankfurt.
-In 1975 he became General Director of the Nestlé Group Germany.
+In 1975, he became General Director of the Nestlé Group Germany.
 On 1 October 1980 he was asked to move to Switzerland to become General Director of the whole Nestlé Group and a member of the executive committee.

 In November 1981 he became delegate of the supervisory administration board of Nestlé AG in Vevey.
 Between 1990 and 1997 he was both president and delegate of the supervisory administration board.
 In this time he expanded the company to the largest food company worldwide with 260,000 employees.
 After stepping down from his position as delegate in 1997, he continued to be president of the supervisory administration board until 2000, which is when he was given the position of honorary president.
 He was the first non-Swiss to be given such an honour and position in a major Swiss company.

-Maucher served on the board of trustees of the Frankfurt Institute for Advanced Studies.
+Maucher was on the board of trustees of the Frankfurt Institute for Advanced Studies.